Temozolomide With or Without Capecitabine in Treating Patients With Advanced Pancreatic Neuroendocrine Tumors

 - Patients with either clinically apparent central nervous system metastases or carcinomatous meningitis are ineligible

-- Patients must NOT have active or uncontrolled infection or serious medical or psychiatric illness
+- Active or uncontrolled infection or serious medical or psychiatric illness

-- Patients must NOT have history of allergic reactions attributed to compounds of similar chemical or biologic composition to temozolomide or capecitabine
+- History of allergic reactions attributed to compounds of similar chemical or biologic composition to temozolomide or capecitabine

-- Patient must NOT have absorption issues that would limit the ability to absorb study agents
+- Absorption issues that would limit the ability to absorb study agents

 - Arterial thromboembolic events